-There are also options like Boutique whitening that is prescribed by a dentist but the whitening process can be done at home.
+Our top recommendation is Smile White, where your customised trays are provided by dentists for you to whiten your teeth in the comfort of your home.
 The whitening gel and customised trays are the very same that dentists use in-office, but the process itself is a more convenient option for those that prefer to stay home.

 These treatments will take longer than in-office whitening to achieve the same results.
 Many people who want whiter teeth, however, find it was worth the extra time to spend less and whiten from the convenience of home.

 Products like whitening toothpaste, floss, or mouthwash won't make a very noticeable difference and are recommended to be used in addition to another whitening treatment for the best results.

 Zoom teeth whitening is a safe and effective whitening treatment.
 There are two in-office options to choose from — QuickPro and WhiteSpeed — and two take-home treatments as well — DayWhite and NiteWhite.